Juliet Anderson: Leaving and returning

 In 1985, Anderson chose to leave the adult film business after signing over, under pressure, distribution rights for the film Educating Nina.
 Anderson had directed, produced and appeared in the film, and funded it with money she raised from various investors.
 The film was notable for featuring the debut of future porn superstar Nina Hartley.
 Anderson received no income for the film, and all the investors' money was lost.
 She moved to Placerville, California, where she worked in a bed and breakfast, cleaned houses and did child care and elder care.
 During this time, she continued to do some live stage shows and opened a massage therapy office.
 Anderson returned to pornography in 1995, making new movies as an actress, producer and director.

 In 1998, she directed and produced Ageless Desire, a hardcore video featuring several over-50 real-life couples, including Juliet and her partner at the time.
 Numerous awards followed: Induction into the Erotic Legends Hall of Fame in 1996, an X-rated Critics Organization Hall of Fame Award in 1999, and a "Lifetime Achievement Actress Award" from the Free Speech Coalition in 2001.
 In 2007, Anderson received an honorary Doctor of the Arts from The Institute for Advanced Study of Human Sexuality.
 She was featured in the 1998 documentary Wadd: The Life & Times of John C. Holmes and also made one of her last appearances in Dick Ho: Asian Male Porn Star in 2005.

 By 2009, Anderson was living in Berkeley, California with four cats, and serving as the manager of her apartment complex.
 Although no longer working in the adult film industry, she had announced plans to produce new films.
 She also worked as a relationship counselor, giving private workshops for couples focusing on "Tender Loving Touch", in which sexual touching is seen as "the play, not foreplay."
 She contributed to the books The New Sexual Healers: Women of the Light and The Red Thread of Passion, and authored articles for magazines and newspapers.

 Death

-On the morning of January 11, 2010, a friend discovered Anderson's body.
-The friend stated he had arrived at Anderson's residence to take her to a doctor's appointment for a colonoscopy, to help her with the treatment of Crohn's disease.
+Anderson died at home of a heart attack on January 10, 2010.
+A friend who arrived at Anderson's residence to take her to a doctor's appointment discovered her body the following day.
 He further reported he found Anderson in her bed, with nothing in the room appearing to be "out of the ordinary."
 He stated Anderson had expressed a desire to be cremated.
 A memorial was held on January 26, 2010, at the Center for Sex and Culture in San Francisco where friends she had known in and out of the business, including Nina Hartley whom she mentored, attended and gave testimonials to her kind and warm friendship.
 Later that month, it was revealed Anderson had died of a heart attack.